 The kids ate the petals and leaves and the adults enjoyed the center of the big flower.
 It took several hours to create this flower birthday cake since I only had one pan of each size, but is was totally worth every minute!

 This flower birthday cake started with a round 12X2 as the base.
 We covered it with white buttercream frosting.
-The grass was made with tip #16 and dragged.
-The royal icing flowers were added to complete the grass garden look.
+The grass is made with tip #16 and dragged.
+The royal icing flowers are then added to complete the grass garden look.
 We purchased the royal icing flowers at a local bakery supply to save time.

 The daisy cake on top was the Wilton pan.
 We covered the cake in white butter cream.
-The outline was done in tip #3 and the flowers and center were star tip #16.
+The outline is done in tip #3 and the flowers and center are star tip #16.

-I love this flower birthday cake pan and have used it many times before; it is made by Wilton.
+I love this flower birthday cake pan and have used it many times before – it’s by Wilton.
 Once the icing starts to dry on the pot, I rub it with tissue paper to give it a smooth effect.
 I made roses and drop flowers using buttercream frosting and Wilton colors.